kenpark76/kenpark76.github.io/README.md

 [PJY TV App Download](https://kenpark76.github.io/PJYTV.apk)

 Only for test.
-Commericial use is not allowed.
+Commercial use is not allowed.